 There are two types of employee medical reimbursement plans that we will cover today.

 QSEHRA: a Qualified Small Employer HRA allows small employers to set aside a fixed amount of money each month that employees can use to purchase individual health insurance or use on medical expenses, tax-free.
 This means employers get to offer benefits in a tax-efficient manner without the hassle or headache of administering a traditional group plan and employees can choose the plan they want.
 The key thing to remember here is that all employees must be reimbursed at the same level.
 The QSEHRA is designed for employers with less than 50 employees to reimburse for premiums and medical expenses if the plan allows.
+There are limits on reimbursement, which you can find in this post on 2023 QSEHRA contribution limits.

 → Learn more about HRA individual health insurance options.